Toissincera/Project2/README.md

 Click on Code1.1_Uzman and thats what we can work on as 'main,' so like the finished thing.
 Like the front stage of a play

-Please create your own Code1.1_YOURNAME and work on your code there.
+I made everyone their work sections and we can work on your code there.
 Write, execute, debug, chill.
 No judgement.

 When you feel a section of your code is ready, just Whatsapp me and I'll add that part.
 Simple.